Last Updated on July 5, 2026 by Daniel Globe

 What are the basic steps to start an airline?

-To start an airline, you will need to conduct thorough market research, create a business plan, secure funding, obtain necessary licenses and permits, acquire aircraft, and hire and train staff.
+To start an airline, you’ll need to conduct thorough market research, create a business plan, secure funding, obtain an Air Operator Certificate and other permits, acquire or lease aircraft, and hire and train staff before launching and marketing your service.

 What are the legal requirements to start an airline?